-The IPCS procedure in Figure 64 and the PRSVCDMP CLIST in Figure 67 work together to provide the function of printing, copying and clearing a dump data set.
+The IPCS procedure in Figure 65 on page 119 and the PRSVCDMP CLIST in Figure 68 on page 120 work together to provide the function of printing, copying and clearing a dump data set.
 You should use the following steps in tailoring similar procedures and CLISTs to perform their normal dump processing tasks.

-- 1. Create a procedure in SYS1.PROCLIB.
+1. Create a procedure in SYS1.PROCLIB.
 IPCS provides a procedure called BLSJIPCS which has an alias of IPCS in SYS1.PROCLIB.
 This provides the base for the tailored procedure.
-You should name the procedure something other than IPCS to avoid conflict with the one provided with MVS.
-Tailor the procedure to look like the one in Figure 64. - 2.
-Tailor the OUTFILE DD statement to reflect where you want the SVC dumps to be copied.
+You should name the

+- 2. Tailor the OUTFILE DD statement to reflect where you want the SVC dumps to be copied.
 This can be modified to define a tape for receiving dumps. - 3.
 Tailor the defaults for the procedure to save operator keystrokes.
 For example, if the SYS1.DUMPnn data sets are always to be cleared, change the "CLEAR=NOCLEAR" to "CLEAR=CLEAR".
 The OUTDUMP parameter can be eliminated if the OUTFILE DD statement always goes to a non-label (NL) tape.
 The DUMP parameter could be modified to require the operator to specify only the last 2 digits of the dump data set name.
 The ideal setup would be a procedure which can be invoked as S IPCS,DUMP=01 to process a dump in SYS1.DUMP01. - 4.
 For the formatted output, change the SYSOUT=A to the desired print class. - 5.
 When this procedure is run as a START command, it will use or create a dump directory called SYS1.DDIR.
 Before using this dump directory, the CLIST will always clear out any information saved for the previous dump of the same name.
 This prevents the SYS1.DDIR dump directory from running out of space. - 6.
 The SYSPROC DD statement identifies the library or libraries where CLISTs are located.
 This procedure and CLIST combination require the following CLISTs to be in a data set in the SYSPROC concatenation:

+PRSVCDMP

-PRSVCDMP Customer-tailored CLIST as shown in Figure 67.
+Customer-tailored CLIST as shown in Figure 68 on page 120.

+BLSCDDIR
-BLSCDDIR CLIST provided by IPCS to define dump directories.
-This

-CLIST is automatically invoked by the IPCS command.
+CLIST provided by IPCS to define dump directories.
+This CLIST is automatically invoked by the IPCS command.
 The CLIST makes sure that the job or user has a dump directory allocated.
 If one is not allocated, the CLIST will allocate or define one for the user.
 This CLIST should be modified to identify the DASD volume where the installation wants the VSAM dump directory allocated.
 The default volume is VSAM01.

+BLSCBSVB

-BLSCBSVB CLIST provided by IPCS to perform dump analysis.
+CLIST provided by IPCS to perform dump analysis.
 The system programmer should examine this CLIST to determine if it is providing the desired initial analysis.
 Either modify this CLIST or create an installation tailored CLIST to replace it.
 Be sure you invoke the desired CLIST from the PRSVCDMP CLIST.